 It’s simple really.
 If you choose to buy something, think local first.
 Here are 7 ways to support your local small businesses:

-- Buy a Gift Card: Looking for a last minute birthday gift, shower gift, or get well wish?
+- Buy a Gift Card: Looking for a last-minute birthday gift, shower gift, or a get-well wish?
 Consider a gift card from a local business.
 And don’t just consider restaurants.
-Services like a mani/pedi, house cleaning, personal trainer, or a car detail are always appreciated.
+Services like a mani-pedi, house cleaning, personal trainer, or a car detail are always appreciated.
 Know of a local jeweler, photographer, or clothing store that is struggling?
 Invest in a gift card for a future purchase.

 - Purchase Add-on Services or Items: If you have the financial capacity to do so, consider buying more.
 As a bride, consider purchasing your bridesmaid gifts from your local bridal shop where you purchased your dresses.
 If you love the pastries at your local bakery, consider hiring them to make your wedding cake.
 Whether it’s adding a dessert to your order or buying an extra tie and pocket square to go with your suit rental, any little bit can help.

 - Don’t Forget to Tip: If you can, tip generously.
 With lay-offs, reduced hours, and slow sales, service workers need our support too.